diverintech/diverintech/README.md

 # Hi there! 👋 I'm Joana

 I'm a **Software Developer** with a Master's degree in **Engineering Physics**.
-After my studies, I found in **programming** a great opportunity to develop new skills and stay updated with new technologies.
+After completing my studies, I decided to pursue a career as a developer to stay updated with the technologies used in the industry.
+Currently, I work as a **frontend** developer, but I have a strong passion for understanding how everything works together.

 ### About Me 🌟